-Psalm 90:1-4:
+==psalm 90:1-4:

-Lord, You have been our dwelling place in all generations.
 2 Before the mountains were brought forth, Or ever You had formed the earth and the world, Even from everlasting to everlasting, You are God.
 3 You turn man to destruction, And say, “Return, O children of men.”
 4 For a thousand years in Your sight Are like yesterday when it is past, And like a watch in the night.
 5 You carry them away like a flood; |

 God actually inhabits eternity (Isaiah 57:15).
 That is, just as men inhabit or live on earth, God lives in eternity.
 This is, of course, a realm above and beyond time and space.
 It would be a mistake to try to understand eternity by time.
 Someone suggested that eternity is time with both ends knocked out, but eternity is actually something quite apart from time.
 Eternity is not just a long, long time.
 It is apparently more a state of being.
 Perhaps one way to think of it is as the "eternal present."